 November 11, 2016.
 We had several contractors walk the house to give us bids on the rehab work.
 We have eliminated all but one.
 Mr. Dave.
 When he walked the house he noticed some tubing that disappeared under the (concrete) foundation.
 Ohh no. I guess we are going to be Dealing With A Buried Oil Tank!

 Man.. the 70’s… Seems everyone was high then!
 Who in the right mind buries a steel oil tank really!!
 Sadly complaining about their stupidity does not solve the problem.
 Closing is halted and we needed to figure out if it was leaking.
-Buried oil tanks are so bad.
+Buried oil tanks are so bad when flipping houses.

-Usually they have a life of 20 to 25 years.
-This tank was buried longer than that, and never been replaced or inspected.
+Usually, they have a life of 20 to 25 years.
+This tank was buried longer than that and never been replaced or inspected.
 If there is a leak it could cost a fortune to remedy.
 When I say a fortune, it could go over $100,000.00 to fix.
-Of course we can not buy the house until we now there are no issues.
+Of course, we can not buy the house until we know there are no issues.
 Dave saved us from a very plausible bad day, had we discovered this after closing.

 We buy houses all over Connecticut.
 When we set up our Clinton CT house buying website for motivated sellers in Clinton, we had no idea of the lurking troubles ahead.
 The seller needed to sell his house in Clinton fast because he didn’t want to deal with that house anymore, and for good reason!

 Dealing With A Buried Oil Tank is nerve-racking, to say the least!
 Back to the seller.
 We gave him the bad news.
 The seller really needed to sell fast and needed the money so we decided to cover the expenses, contingent on no oil leak after we removed the tank.
 Of course, that is generous of us so he readily accepted.